Black Bean Salad with Jicama

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Jicama is approved for all phases of the original South Beach Diet, making this Black Bean Salad with Jicama something that would definitely be a treat for phase one.
-Remember that beans should be limited to 1/3 to 1/2 cup serving size for phase one, probably about 1 cup of this salad with the other ingredients added to the beans.
-Black beans and tomatoes both have some carbs, so this probably isn’t that suitable for strict low-carb plans.
+Jicama is approved for all phases of the original South Beach Diet, making this Black Bean Jicama Salad something that would definitely be a treat for phase one.
+Remember that beans should be limited to 1/3 to 1/2 cup serving size for phase one.
+Black beans and tomatoes both have some carbs, but this salad has a lot of jicama and it has about 16 net carbs per serving, so it might not be too much of a splurge for some carb-conscious eaters.

 Find More Recipes Like This One: